 Intracom Telecom's NFV Resource Intelligence addresses the above challenges employing AI to realize autonomous service assurance.
 It decides the ideal distribution and configuration of resources fully automatically, in closed-loop forms, and dynamically, under any traffic or colocation condition.
 In this way, SLOs are always maintained and resources are used cost-efficiently – solving a highly complex challenges that goes beyond human expertise.
 Intracom Telecom's NFV Resource Intelligence guarantees optimal execution of the virtualized Network Services, and optimal utilization of the infrastructure where they are running.

-Reduces energy energy consumption od DPDK-based packet processing VNFs by thrttling their power according to their actual traffic load
+Reduces energy consumption od DPDK-based packet processing VNFs by throttling their power according to their actual traffic load